aliddell/alanliddell.com/README.md

 # alanliddell.com

 My very own website.
 Based on the Hugo Clarity theme.
-I also have Pluto notebooks and other Julia scripts.
+May also contain Pluto notebooks and other Julia scripts.
+Contents under pressure.